-- Health behaviours: including smoking, high blood cholesterol and blood pressure, diabetes, physical inactivity, overweight, depression and social isolation.
+- Including smoking, high blood cholesterol and blood pressure, diabetes, physical inactivity, overweight, depression and social isolation.

 How Cardiovascular disease develops

 The liver is the main processing centre for cholesterol and dietary fat.
-When we eat too much saturated fat, the liver transports the fat, together with cholesterol in the form of lipoproteins, into our bloodstream.
-Too many circulating low density lipoproteins (LDLs) in our bloodstream leads to fatty deposits that develop in the arteries.
+When we eat too much-saturated fat, (saturated fat usually comes from animals and red meat) the liver transports the fat, together with cholesterol in the form of lipoproteins, into our bloodstream.
+Too many circulating low-density lipoproteins (LDLs) in our bloodstream lead to fatty deposits that develop in the arteries.
 This causes the vessels to narrow and eventually block, leading to heart disease, heart attack and stroke and risking the heart pump to stop at any time.

-As with saturated fats, consuming too much added sugar will impact your cholesterol.
+As with saturated fats, consuming too much-added sugar will impact your cholesterol.
 Excessive sugar intake will increase calories.
-If not burnt up as energy, they will travel to the liver and be converted in to triglycerides fats.
+If not burnt up as energy, they will travel to the liver and be converted into triglyceride fats.
 Triglyceride fats are then dumped back into the bloodstream contributing to more fatty deposits in the arteries.